NHG Health: Tan Tock Seng Hospital

-Tan Tock Seng Hospital (TTSH) is one of the longest serving and largest multi-disciplinary hospitals in Singapore.
-Recognised as the people’s hospital, the 10,000-strong institution operates over 2,000 beds and covers more than 60 clinical disciplines.
-It anchors the 17-hectare HealthCity Novena, a strategic development to create an integrated community of healthcare, medical education and translational research.
+Tan Tock Seng Hospital (TTSH) is a tertiary referral hospital in Singapore, located in Novena.
+It has 45 clinical and allied health departments, 16 specialist centres and is powered by more than 8,000 healthcare staff.
+TTSH is Singapore's second-largest acute care general hospital with over 1,500 beds (second only to Singapore General Hospital).
+TTSH has the busiest trauma centre in the country; 100 trauma cases are seen every day and 100 surgeries are performed daily.

+TTSH is the flagship hospital of the NHG Health and the principal teaching hospital for the NTU Lee Kong Chian School of Medicine.
+Its campus includes the National Centre for Infectious Diseases (NCID) and two national specialty centres, namely the National Skin Centre (NSC) and the National Neuroscience Institute (NNI).

 Khoo Teck Puat Hospital & Yishun Community Hospital

 Khoo Teck Puat Hospital (KTPH) is a 795-bed general hospital in Yishun that was opened in 2010, while the Yishun Community Hospital (YCH) is a 200-bed community hospital that was opened in 2015.
 Both hospitals are grouped together as a regional health campus called Yishun Health Campus.

 Institute of Mental Health

 Founded in 1928, the Institute of Mental Health (IMH) is a 2000-bed hospital located at the 23-hectare campus of Buangkok Green Medical Park in the northeast of Singapore.
 IMH offers a multidisciplinary and comprehensive range of psychiatric, rehabilitative and counselling services in both hospital and community-based settings to meet the needs of three groups of people – children and adolescents, adults, and the elderly.
 Besides providing patient-centred clinical services, IMH trains the current and next generation of clinicians, nurses and allied health professionals in psychiatry and conducts research related to mental health.